S3-working-group/s3-practical-guide/content/src/defining-agreements/describe-deliverables.md

 ## Describe Deliverables

+**Clearly describe deliverables in the context of an agreement to support shared understanding of expectations.**

 {{define:deliverable}}

-In the context of an agreement, clearly describing deliverables supports shared understanding:
+When describing deliverables:

 -   include the necessary amount of detail
 -   reference other documents when helpful or necessary